Third Battle of Panipat: Rise of the Marathas

 Grant Duff, describing the Maratha army:

 The Marathas had gained control of a considerable part of India in the intervening period (1712–1757).
 In 1758 they nominally occupied Delhi, captured Lahore and drove out Timur Shah Durrani, the son and viceroy of the Afghan ruler, Ahmad Shah Abdali.
 This was the high-water mark of Maratha expansion, where the boundaries of their empire extended north of the Sindhu river all the way down south to northern Kerala.
 This territory was ruled through the Peshwa, who talked of placing his son Vishwasrao on the Mughal throne.
 However, Delhi still remained under the control of Mughals, key Muslim intellectuals including Shah Waliullah and other Muslim clergies in India were frightened at these developments.
 In desperation they appealed to Ahmad Shah Abdali, the ruler of Afghanistan, to halt the threat.
+The Marathas attempted to turn over the support of the Gujarati Muslim Babis, the Indian Rohillas, Nizam brothers of the Deccan, and Shuja-ud-Dawlah.